logseq/docs/pages/Advanced commands.md

 type:: [[Feature]]
-platform:: [[All Platforms]] except [[Publish Web]]
+platform:: [[All Platforms]] except [[Publish Web]] description:: Advanced functionality that can be invoked from any block

 - ## Usage
 	- Type `<` to kick off #autocompletion and list of advanced commands.